(From Left) Standing: TBD, Biju John, Kenny Griffiths, Charu Choudhri, Sushant Sawant, Klaus Bondar, Ross Lawrence, Sunil Dravida, Clayton Cottman,

 long, plays an aggregate of over 60 matches a season.
 BOCC has also toured the UK in both

 2002 and 2004 and Florida in 2005.
 Touring is part of the club; more tours are expected in upcoming years.

-Additionally, the club has a traditional pre-season curry party, Annual Awards
+Additionally, the club has a traditional pre-season curry party, a mid-summer pool party, Annual Awards

 Dinner and other fun/family friendly social events.
 There are organized net practices at Evansburg State Park in Collegville PA

 New players are welcome to apply to join the BOCC.
 Come to nets at

 Evansburg State Park 528 Skippack Creek Rd, Collegeville, PA 19426 every Thursday during the season after 5:00 pm (weather & light

 permitting.)
 After two nets (please read disclaimer below) you may apply to

 Those who wish to learn the game may come along but preference for batting and

 bowling will go to members and those playing in upcoming matches.
 At the moment